 If for all Generator Units, u, and all Imbalance Pricing Periods, φ, within the Imbalance Settlement Period, γ, there is insufficient data to carry out the steps described in paragraph F.3.3.2(b), then the most recently submitted valid Complex Bid Offer Data for the relevant Trading Day as at the Bid Offer Acceptance Time shall be used for all Generator Units in that Imbalance Settlement Period.

+If the Bid Offer Acceptance is for a Generator Unit u that is a Battery Storage Unit, the most recently submitted valid Complex Bid Offer Data for the relevant Trading Day as at the Bid Offer Acceptance Time;

 Otherwise, the most recently submitted valid Simple Bid Offer Data for the Imbalance Settlement Period as at the Bid Offer Acceptance Time.

 Where in accordance with paragraphs F.3.3.1 or F.3.3.2 the Market Operator is required to use Complex Bid Offer Data, it shall use the following Commercial Offer Data for each Imbalance Settlement Period relevant to the Bid Offer Acceptance: